My story is one of adversity turned into purpose and power

 Connecting the dots - Adversities Are Only One Part Of my Story

 Well, at the age of 12 I tried to jump out of a window.
-A decision, I am so happy, didn't happen.

 My biggest adverse experience thus far

-At the end of 2023, I almost lost my life!
-I almost did not see 40 due to sepsis due to perforated appendix and bowel.
-During 6 weeks in hospital, two blood transfusions and a PICC line for home treatment my habits I had built over the last 8 years, I was able to fight and recover.
-Meditation, understanding recovery, embracing my emotions supported then and still does now.
+At the end of 2023, I almost lost my life and not see 40 due to sepsis.
+A perforated appendix and bowel saw me staying in the hospital for 6 weeks.
+During this time I had two blood transfusions and a PICC line for home treatment.
+My habits I had built over the last 8 years, I was able to fight the infection and recover.

 The barriers that still exist are not okay!